Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Introduction

 Extending SISO embedded pilot–guard region schemes to MIMO systems is challenging.
-Among the aforementioned works, \cite{raviteja2019EmbeddedPilotAided}–\cite{li2025FractionalDelayDoppler} have been extended to the MIMO case~\cite{kollengoderamachandran2018MIMOOTFSHighDoppler} by employing non-overlapping guard regions for each antenna.
+Among the aforementioned works,~\cite{raviteja2019EmbeddedPilotAided}-\cite{li2025FractionalDelayDoppler} have been extended to the MIMO case~\cite{kollengoderamachandran2018MIMOOTFSHighDoppler} by employing non-overlapping guard regions for each antenna.
 However, such guard regions significantly increase the overhead.
-MIMO methods utilizing embedded DD-domain pilots with overlapping guard regions across antennas have also been proposed, including~\cite{shen2019ChannelEstimation, wang2025AdaptiveBlock} for integer Doppler and~\cite{shi2021DeterministicPilot, zhao2022BlockSparse} for fractional Doppler.
+MIMO methods utilizing embedded DD domain pilots with overlapping guard regions across antennas have also been proposed, including~\cite{shen2019ChannelEstimation, wang2025AdaptiveBlock} for integer Doppler and~\cite{shi2021DeterministicPilot, zhao2022BlockSparse, liang2024TwoDimensionalDelayDoppler} for fractional Doppler.
 On each antenna, the pilots form a random complex Gaussian sequence.
 These sequences are independent across antennas, which ensures they remain separable at the receiver even when overlapped.
 Nevertheless, these methods still require large guard regions that must cover the maximum Doppler and delay spreads—parameters that are typically unknown—thereby resulting in substantial overhead.
+More critically, this design suffers from pilot pollution, \ie, interference between overlapping DD pilots across different antennas, leading to performance degradation as the number of transmit antennas increases~\cite{shen2019ChannelEstimation, wang2025AdaptiveBlock, liang2024TwoDimensionalDelayDoppler}.